hiiamboris/red-wiki/[HOWTO]-Windows-Locale-Handling.md

-# How to do to retrive default Windows locales values?
+# How to retrieve default Windows locales values

 We have to write (at june 2019, Red 0.6.4) a simple code in Red/System (to compile with -r flag) to access Windows API to get the locales values we need.